 This is only a small slice of probiotics’ total benefits, as ongoing studies indicate a wide breadth of health effects.

 Summary In addition to their impact on weight loss and digestion, probiotics may also improve heart health, immune function and symptoms of depression and anxiety.

 Probiotics are generally well tolerated and considered safe for most people.

-Bottom Line: Probiotic supplements may cause digestive symptoms, but this should subside within a few days.
+Summary Probiotic supplements may cause digestive symptoms, but this should subside within a few days.
 They may be dangerous for people with certain medical conditions.